grig23/primetime.en/help/release-notes/ptai-22x-release-notes.md

 **When:** Wednesday, September 7, 2022, 3:00 AM to 6:00 AM Eastern Time

-* Enhancements to Ad performance logging (Ad call logging and Avail logging).
+* Enhancements to the Ad Performance telemetry data in Primetime Ad Insertion to include additional Ad Call and Avail logging data.

 ## Enhancements and fixes in previous release versions